MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 When monthly consumption becomes higher than the available credits **by a large margin**, running models in flows and apps is blocked.
 - AI Builder actions will fail with 'EntitlementNotAvailable' 'QuotaExceeded' error codes.
 In flow editor, remediation panel displays "All AI Builder credits in this environment have been consumed"

-To get details on your environment allocation, check [Make credits available for an environment ](/#Make-credits-available-for-an-environment--allocated-and-unallocated-credits) section in this document.
+To get details on your environment allocation, check [Make credits available for an environment ](credit-management.md#Make-credits-available-for-an-environment--allocated-and-unallocated-credits) section in this document.
-To get details on your environment consumption, check [Monitor usage](/#monitor-usage) section in this document.
+To get details on your environment consumption, check [Monitor usage](credit-management.md#monitor-usage) section in this document.

 If your environment has no more capacity, you need to provide capacity to your environment.
 To do this, reallocate existing capacity from the organization (tenant) or environment level.
 Alternatively, you can purchase more capacity and make it available to your environment.

-To help estimate the required add-on capacity based on your estimated consumption, use the [AI Builder calculator](https://powerapps.microsoft.com/en-us/ai-builder-calculator/).
+To help estimate the required add-on capacity based on your estimated consumption, use the [AI Builder calculator](https://powerapps.microsoft.com/en-us/ai-builder-calculator/) site.